Skip to content

 10) Market Yourself As A Proofreader

 Learning how to become a proofreader is hard work, but not the most essential part – marketing yourself as one is.
-Showing clients you’re the best person for the job will play a vital role in securing the gig.
+Showing clients you’re the best person for the job is one of your key tasks to book remote work.

-What strategies can help you build an online presence and market yourself as a proofreader in demand?
-See the best ways to develop your proofreading business and secure many paying clients:
+What strategies can help you build a strong foundation and market yourself as a proofreader in demand?
+See the best way to develop your proofreading business and secure your guaranteed employment:

-- Create A Website: Launch a site that will operate as your proofreading portfolio and post testimonials from previous satisfied customers.
+• Create A Website: Launch a site to serve as your proofreading portfolio and post testimonials from previous satisfied customers.

-- Consider Investing In Paid Ads: Paying for ads can bring many clients to your doors faster than finding them organically.
+• Consider Investing In Paid Ads: Paying for ads can bring many clients to your door faster.

 Tips And Ideas To Make More Money Proofreading

-- Keep Building Your Resume: Showcasing proofreading projects you have completed is a powerful social proof of your capabilities as a proofreader.
+• Keep Building Your Resume: Showcasing previous proofreading projects is a powerful social proof of your capabilities.

-- Don’t Undercharge For Your Proofreading Services: Most proofreaders choose their pay rates.
-While you do so, don’t take less than what you deserve as a professional proofreader with a good eye.
+• Don’t Undercharge For Your Proofreading Services: Most proofreaders choose their pay rates.
+While you do so, don’t take less than the nominal remuneration (in the United States) you deserve as a professional proofreader with a good eye.

 How To Become A Proofreader FAQs